'That's how it was planned!' - Busquets frustrated at Barcelona's lack of squad depth | Goal.com

 The Spanish champions failed to muster a single shot on goal in the first half, with Napoli taking the lead on the half-hour mark via a superb Dries Mertens strike.

-The home side had chances to extend their lead, before Antoine Greizmann hauled Barca level in the 57th minute after turning home Nelson Semedo's low cross.
+The home side had chances to extend their lead, before Antoine Griezmann hauled Barca level in the 57th minute after turning home Nelson Semedo's low cross.

 Arturo Vidal was sent off late on and will miss the return leg at Camp Nou on March 18, as will Busquets, who has also been hit with a suspension after picking up a yellow card in the second half.